connorwstein/connorwstein.github.io/_posts/2018-05-06-Lamport-Clocks.md

 t2 = Process("B", initially_granted_proc, list(procs - set("B")))
 t3 = Process("C", initially_granted_proc, list(procs - set("C")))

-# Daemonizing threads means that if main thread dies so do they.
-That way the process
+# Daemonizing threads means that if main thread dies, so do they.
-# will exit if the main thread is killed
+# That way the process will exit if the main thread is killed.
 t1.setDaemon(True)
 t2.setDaemon(True)
 t3.setDaemon(True)